ettoreciarcia/personal-website-hugo/content/publication/25-homepage/index.md

 Once again, we can use the autodiscovery feature, just like in Docker, this time using annotations on new Ingress resources.

-[Here I’ll use a demo service; you can replace it with the Postgres instance running inside your cluster.]

 This time I won’t share the configuration files as usual!
 You can find them on [MorroLinux's Patreon](https://www.patreon.com/Morrolinux)!